A Mathematical Programming Approach to Optimal Classification Forests: Conclusions

 \section{Conclusions}

 We propose here a new supervised classification method based on a voting-by-label process from a forest of classification trees.
 The decision rule is obtained by solving a mixed integer linear program on the training sample.
-Therefore, as this is a complex combinatorial optimization problem, the results have been tested on a series of well-known rather small to medium-sized datasets, outperforming some existing tree-based methods (CART and OCT) in terms of accuracy and obtaining results comparable to a random forest with a much larger number of trees by using a small amount of them.
-Moreover, we present some successful ideas to facilitate model training such as downsampling strategies or symmetry breaking constraints.
-Finally, we show through three real case studies how OCF solutions are not only easily interpretable but also more flexible than those provided by other CT-based methods.\\
+The results have been tested on different benchmarking instances, outperforming some existing tree-based methods (CART and OCT) in terms of accuracy.
+With our approach we obtain results competitive to other tree ensemble based methods as Random Forests or XGB with a much larger number of trees by using a small amount of them.
+Finally, we show through three real case studies how WOCF solutions are not only easily interpretable but also more flexible than those provided by other classification tree methododologies.

-This is the first step in the study of this methodology, and a promising entry point for future work in tackling larger problems.
-In view of the results, there is still room for improvement of OCF in different directions.
+Our proposed model is a first step in the study of this methodology, and a promising framework for future research.
+This is not a model that is intended to replace other methodologies that have proven to work well on classification problems, especially on large datasets.
+This is a new paradigm for researchers to add to their pool of tools when dealing with classification problems that require a high rate of accuracy as well as high explainability in moderate sized datasets.
+In these cases, it is often not easy to find an adequate tool to address the problem, and the use of one or another can have a major impact on the result.
+In view of the results, there is still room for improvement of WOCF in different directions.
 A deep analysis of the mathematical optimization problem that we propose would lead us to enhance its computational performance by finding valid inequalities, deriving strategies for fixing variables of the model, or designing decomposition approaches for solving larger-size training instances with less computational time.
+The study of alternative mathematical optimization formulations for specially-shaped datasets, as those with binary or categorical features, will be also an interesting topic for a forthcoming paper.